bloominstituteoftechnology/node-db1-project/README.md

 - use [`SQLite Studio`](https://sqlitestudio.pl/index.rvt) to create a database, name it `budget.db3` and save it in the `data` folder of this repository. **You must use this exact name and save it within the `data` folder or your `accounts-model` will not be able to connect.**
 - add an `accounts` table with the following _schema_:

-  - `id`, numeric value with no decimal places that should autoincrement.
+  - `id`, numeric value with no decimal places that should auto-increment.
-  - `name`, string, add whatever is necessary to make searching by name faster.
+  - `name`, string
   - `budget` numeric value.

 - constraints
   - the `id` should be the primary key for the table.
-  - account `name` should be unique.
+  - account `name` should be required and unique.
   - account `budget` is required.

 #### Database Access